Crime Reduction Fund

 - Strong communities – people take responsibility for their community

 - Resilient communities – people recover and withstand adverse impact

 - reducing the impact of substance and alcohol misuse

 - safeguarding the vulnerable from exploitation

-There is a clear explanation of how it will benefit children, young people, families, adults or the community where the project will be based, and should outline exactly what the money will be used for.
-Applications should also note fundraising efforts to achieve additional or match funding for the project.
+Applicants need to clearly explain how their project will benefit children, young people, families, adults or the community in the area where the project will be based.
+It should outline exactly what the money will be used for.
+It is also good to show us what other funding you have raised for the project.

 What kind of projects and groups will this scheme support?

 The Crime Reduction Fund will support a wide range of facilities, events, activities and services that contribute to the following priorities: